Runweztt/Risk-and-Credit-Limit-Analysis/README.md

 o Marketing Opportunities: They could be targeted for offers encouraging more active use of credit, such as rewards programs or promotional offers.
 Data Sample: There are 4,948 customers identified with low credit utilization, indicating another substantial segment that represents different financial behaviors.
 ·

-Overall Insights
+# Overall Insights
 ·
 Diversity in Customer Behavior: The dataset reveals a diverse range of credit utilization behaviors.
 While the average is 0.39, there's a significant difference between those who overutilize credit and those who underutilize it.

 Targeted Strategies:·
 o For High Utilizers: Risk assessment strategies might be needed, including monitoring account activity and offering financial education. o For Low Utilizers: Opportunities for engagement to encourage responsible credit usage can help deepen the relationship and possibly increase revenue through usage-based fees or interest.

-2. Assess Credit Limit Adequacy
+#2.
+Assess Credit Limit Adequacy

 Steps:
 Compare Balance to Credit Limit: Analyze the distribution of balances relative to credit limits to understand if credit limits are generally adequate or excessive.
 Identify High Risk Customers: Determine which customers are close to or exceeding their credit limit.

 Questions:
 Are there customers who are frequently near or at their credit limit?
 Is there a correlation between credit limit size and customer balance?

  b.
 Assess Credit Limit Adequacy

-Analysis Breakdown:
+#Analysis Breakdown:

 C10006 has a balance of 1,809.83 against a credit limit of 1,800.00, meaning they have exceeded their credit limit by a small margin (ratio of 1.005).

 C10011 has a balance of 1,293.12 on a limit of 1,200.00, with a ratio of 1.078, meaning they are 7.8% over their limit.

 C10015 is slightly below the limit with a ratio of 0.924, meaning they have used 92.4% of their available credit.

 Interpretation:
 Customers with a balance-to-credit ratio greater than or equal to 1 are considered at high risk since they have already maxed out or exceeded their credit limits.

 Even those with ratios close to 1 (like 0.92 or 0.95) are also concerning because they are nearing their credit limits and may face issues if they need more credit.
 This could be a signal for financial institutions to review their credit terms or consider additional risk management strategies for these customers.

-The scatter plot visualizes the relationship between Credit Limit and Balance for each customer in the dataset.
+# The scatter plot

+visualizes the relationship between Credit Limit and Balance for each customer in the dataset.
 The correlation between these two variables is 0.5313, which indicates a moderate positive correlation.
 Here's what that means:

 Key Points:
 Positive Correlation: